RussBaz/enforce/README.md

         # Updating the default group status - default group is not affected by other settings
         'default': None
     },
+    # Erorr processing settings
+    'errors': {
+        # Sets which exception would be raised by the default error processor
+        'exception': None
+    }
     # Sets the type checking mode
     # Available options: 'invariant', 'covariant', 'contravariant', 'bivariant' and None
     'mode': None